luvnyen/gdp-labs-weekly-report-generator/README.md

    - Set your WFO (Work From Office) days using numbers 1-5 for Monday to Friday
    - Update your learning activities with relevant URLs and progress
    - Add any ongoing issues or bugs you're tracking
+   - Update metrics such as major/minor bugs found this month or within the last six months
    - Customize your next steps
-   - Modify the Gmail template if needed

 5. Customize your report structure in [template/](https://github.com/luvnyen/gdp-labs-weekly-report-generator/tree/main/templates)template.md:
    - Add or remove sections as needed